Bishan, Chongqing: Bus

 Bus service is available via the Chengyu Expressway from Chenjiaping Bus Station of within Chongqing's city proper, some 23 km away.

 Metro

 The Bishan metro station of Line 1 (Chongqing Rail Transit) opened on December 30, 2019.
 The Bishan rubber-tyred tram runs between the Bishan metro station and Bishan high-speed rail station.

 Railway

-Construction of the Bishan Railway Station began in 2012 and is estimated to be completed by late 2014.
-It will be on the route of the Chengdu–Chongqing Intercity Railway.
-The railway is scheduled to open for passenger service by June 2015.
-The railway station will act as a central travel hub for the Bishan area.
-Once the high-speed line is completed, Bishan will be further integrated into the urban area of Chongqing, as travel time to Chonqing city proper will be reduced to a mere 15 minutes.
+Construction of the Bishan Railway Station began in 2012 and was completed in December 2014.
+The station was opened on December 26, 2015.
+It is on the route of the Chengdu–Chongqing Intercity Railway, which opened for passenger service in June 2015.
+The railway station acts as a central travel hub for the Bishan area.
+After the completion of the high-speed rail line, Bishan was further integrated into the urban area of Chongqing, as travel time to Chongqing city proper was reduced to a mere 15 minutes.